Flying solo: how to use PromptDog with a remote

 Equipment recommendations for Superman impersonators

-If you watched the video in part 1 of this series, you’ll know that we strongly recommend having an operator control the teleprompter so the talent is free to concentrate on their delivery.
+If you watched the video in part 1 of this series, then you’ll know that we strongly recommend having an operator control the teleprompter so the talent is free to concentrate on their delivery.

 But, of course, there are times when nobody else is available to operate the prompter and there’s no choice but to do it all yourself.
 That means you are going to need some kind of remote to control PromptDog from afar.